 Friday evening, the first of two Plenary Sessions will officially launch the weekend events.
-Plenary sessions feature inspirational keynote presentations by self advocates and Down syndrome experts from around the world who present on topics of broad interest.
+Plenary sessions feature inspirational keynote presentations by self-advocates and advocates in the Down syndrome community who present on topics of broad interest.

-The General Convention also consists of five workshop cycles, three cycles offered on Saturday and two on Sunday.
-Each cycle offers a selection of 14 workshops that registrants may attend based on their interest.
+The General Convention also consists of six workshop cycles.
+The first cycle will be offered on Friday afternoon.
+Then three cycles are offered on Saturday and two on Sunday.
+Each cycle offers a selection of workshops that registrants may attend based on their interest.
 These interactive workshops are provided by the experts – from those who pioneered in early childhood communication, to those who redefined the K-12 classroom and are on the frontier of adult challenges.
 Each workshop is 90 minutes in length.
 Some topics are repeated to give flexibility to attendees.
-A complete list of workshops can be downloaded from this page, as well as a workshop planner to use as a tool to help organize your selections.
+In the spring a complete list of workshops will be available, as well as a workshop planner to help organize your selections.

 There is also an Exhibit Area for vendors where you’ll find the latest in books, toys, teaching aids, apparel, software and more.